wrf/pdbcolor/README.md

 `ATOM      1  N   ALA A  11       1.483 183.030  20.022  1.00  5.00           N  `

 Running the scripts within PyMOL recolors all atoms, though the color of any of these can be manually changed afterwards, perhaps to highlight ligands or specific domains.

+**Note: the temperature factors are a measure of the confidence of the position of each atom.
+Higher temperature would mean less confident (typical for surface residues or side-chains).
+Thus, if a residue is highly conserved (such as those highlighted by the scripts below), it is advisable to also check the temperature factors prior to recoding, such as using the PyMOL command** `spectrum b`.

 ## percent identity ##
 For a target sequence, recolor by percent identity from a multiple sequence alignment.
 By default, gray indicates less than 50% identity, following reverse rainbow order (so blue to red) to show increasing identity, with magenta showing 100% identity (excluding gaps or missing data).